 Article / April 6, 2016 Joint Task Force-Iraq expands Camp Canada

-Article / March 30, 2016 Air Task Force – Iraq transitions its support to Coalition operations during Operation IMPACT
+Link to External Site / March 5, 2016 Air Task Force – Iraq transitions its support to Coalition operations during Operation IMPACT

 Operation IMPACT is the Canadian Armed Forces’ (CAF) contribution to the Middle East Stabilization Force (MESF) – the multinational coalition to halt and degrade the so-called Islamic State of Iraq and the Levant (ISIL).